lumel-uk/docker-unifi-controller/README.md

 This is a fork of brijohn's unifi-controller.
 It has been modified to draw UniFi from the vendor-provided apt source.

+## Update Policy

+The image is updated on the following policy:

+* Weekly, Sundays at 00:00: The `master` branch will be re-built and tagged `latest`.
+This allows for upstream packages to be updated.
+It will always use the latest version of UniFi.
+* On UniFi update: When I notice there's a new UniFi release, I'll push a new tag to the git repo; and this will create a new docker tag and update `latest`.
+* Ad-hoc: As and when I make changes, I'll push to dev.
+It might work but it also might break.

+For stability, choose latest.
+For a specific UniFi revision, choose the tag.
+For random funbags, choose dev.

 ## Image Installation

 From Docker Hub: